Soft vs Hard Golf Balls: The Choice For Average Golfers

 This isn’t a perfect solution but it should give you a pretty good idea.
 If you figure your swing speed is around 95 MPH, you’ll want to look for a ball that fits that category.
 Then, decide on the overall feel.

-If you want to see a list of golf balls that are made for different swing speeds, you can check out my golf ball info chart here.
+If you want to see a list of golf balls that are made for different swing speeds, you can check out our golf ball info chart here.
 It’ll show you what golf balls are soft/firm, and their compression ratings.

 Balls like the Titleist Pro V1 or Callaway Chrome Soft are both on the softer side.
 These are some of the more popular balls on the market.
 You also have the Pro V1x and Chrome Soft X, which are firmer and suited for faster swing speeds.